Trogiken/PyUpgrader/README.md

 # PyUpgrader

-Python library to keep projects updated on client machines
+Python library that keeps project files updated on client machines

 You can find the documentation [here](https://github.com/Trogiken/PyUpgrader/wiki/)